finnhodgkin/learn-phoenix-todo-example/README.md

 ### Install Postgresql, Elixir and Phoenix

-Both Phoenix and Elixir have great installation instructions for Mac, Windows, Linux and even Raspberry Pi.
-The
-[Phoenix installation instructions](https://hexdocs.pm/phoenix/installation.html)
-contain links to the other sites so should do fine.
+An example of Phoenix and Elixir's great documentation is their exceptional installation instructions for Mac, Windows, Linux and even Raspberry Pi.
+The [Phoenix installation instructions](https://hexdocs.pm/phoenix/installation.html) contain links to the other sites so should do fine.